yanickrochon/co-efficient/README.md

 // render second content body... yield chunk.render(1);

+// get how many content bodies exist for this block. chunk.length;
 ```

 **NOTE**: if a chunk body does not exist, an empty string is rendered.